Echoes in and off the classroom

 +31 (0)20 525 9111

-The classrooms in which I will do my research are located on the Dutch side of the bi-national island of Sint Maarten (a constituent state within the kingdom of the Netherlands) and Saint Martin (Collectivité d’Outre-mer of France).
+The classrooms in which I did my research are located on the Dutch side of the bi-national island of Sint Maarten (a constituent state within the kingdom of the Netherlands) and Saint Martin (Collectivité d’Outre-mer of France).
 With its specific socioeconomic history and continuous reality of movement of goods, peoples and lifestyles, and its physical location within the Caribbean basin and its trans-Atlantic political geography as part of the Dutch Kingdom, Sint Maarten already poses questions to the common sense understanding of ‘the nation’.
-In this research I hope to learn about the variety of ways in which children imagine the places they live in, including, reproducing, contesting and creating entirely new ideas of co-existence.